martinhbramwell/Meteor-CI-Tutorial/Tutorial03_UnitTestAModule/TinyTest_a_module.md

 .right-column[
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ - o 0 o - ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-#### TinyTest a package.
+#### TinyTest a module.

-Meteor makes unit testing of packages very easy.
+Meteor makes unit testing of modules very easy.
 One command and we see test results each time we save a file.

 In the accompanying script, the ampersand ```"&"``` causes Meteor package testing to start up as a background process.
 In a browser, open the URL [localhost:3000](http://localhost:3000/) to confirm that it is working.